Jaddanbai: Career

 Her music became popular and she became an even more famous tawaif than her mother.
 She began recording ghazals with the Columbia Gramophone Company.
 She started participating in music sessions and was invited by the rulers of many princely states such as Rampur, Bikaner, Gwalior, Jammu and Kashmir, Indore, and Jodhpur to perform mehfils.
 She had also rendered songs and ghazals at various radio stations nationwide.

 She later began acting when the Play Art Photo Tone Company of Lahore approached her for a role in their movie Raja Gopichand in 1933.
 She played the role of the mother of the title character.
 Later she worked for a Karachi based film company, in Insaan ya Shaitan (1935).
+In Naachwali (1934), she introduced her daughter under the screen name Baby Rani.

 She worked in two more movies, Prem Pariksha (1934) and Seva Sadan (1935), before starting her own production company called Sangeet Films; producing, directing, writing, and composing the music.
 Becoming one of the first female music composers in Hindi cinema.
 The company produced Talashe Haq in 1935, in which she acted and composed the music.
-She also introduced her daughter Nargis as a child artist the film under the name "Baby Rani".
 In 1936 she acted in, directed, and wrote the music for Madam Fashion, in which she introduced Suraiya.